About

-After sustaining numerous personal injuries from a young age and experiencing both sides of care as a patient and provider, I have developed an affinity for working with complex pain conditions across all age ranges that may not respond to the traditional model of physical therapy.
-My current area of clinical interest and collaboration lies in understanding and transforming the role of physical therapy in conditions including Functional Neurological Disorders and Hypermobility Syndromes.
+After sustaining numerous personal injuries from a young age, experience as a pre-professional ballet dancer, and my own recovery journey with chronic pain, I have developed an affinity for working with complex pain conditions across all age ranges that may not respond to the traditional model of physical therapy.
+I fully believe in practicing what I preach!
+My current areas of clinical interest and collaboration lie in understanding and transforming the role of physical therapy in conditions including FND and EDS, dance medicine, as well as the emerging role of physical therapy in mental health.

-In my spare time, I enjoy walking with friends, playing piano, Pilates practice, and exploring the PNW with my husband and two Newfoundland dogs - Sherlock and Watson.
+In my spare time, I enjoy walking with friends, community, Pilates practice and weight lifting, cooking and chilling with my husband and our Newfoundland dog, Watson.

 Education